 Taking longer breaks in between puffs definitely helps bring out some other flavors.
 The Fightn’ 69th actually becomes even earthier, but now there’s a lot of other flavors.
-On the mouth, the jerky notes return alongside a very restrained black peppercorn and something I can only say tastes similar to how gasoline smells.2 Through the nose there’s Plugra and some burnt orange peels along with the earth.
+On the mouth, the jerky notes return alongside a very restrained black peppercorn and something I can only say tastes similar to how gasoline smells.[ref]I’m one of those people that finds the smell of gasoline to be pleasant.
+I know it’s not terribly uncommon, but writing it out seems weird.[/ref] Through the nose there’s Plugra and some burnt orange peels along with the earth.
 I pick up some raw pasta, cranberries and a bit of walnuts on the finish up until the hallway mark.
 The flavor and body are now full, while strength is still medium.
 Smoke production takes a big uptick and is now at levels I associate more often with Drew Estate.

 The fire-cured aroma picks up a lot in the final third, something that wasn’t so apparent for most of the previous two thirds.
 While there’s less sweetness than the second third because the earth recedes so much in the final third, the flavor seems sweeter.
 The meatiness from the first third returns replacing the jerky alongside the peppercorn.
 Through the nose there’s some sweet vanilla and water chestnuts which extend to the finish.
 With an inch or so left, the fire-cured flavors become much more apparent thanks to the wrapper change and the aroma transitions into wood-grilled hamburgers.